LukeShortCloud/rootpages/src/administration/file_systems.rst

 Ceph
 ~~~~

-Ceph has developed a concept called Reliable Autonomic Distributed
-Object Store (RADOS).
-It provides scalable, fast, and reliable
-software-defined storage by storing files as objects and calculating
-their location on the fly.
-Failovers will even happen automatically so
-no data is lost.
+Ceph is a storage project that is sponsored by The Linux Foundation.
+It has developed a storage system that uses Reliable Autonomic Distributed Object Store (RADOS) to provide scalable, fast, and reliable software-defined storage by storing files as objects and calculating their location on the fly.
+Failovers will even happen automatically so no data is lost.
+By default, there are 3 replicas of each file stored on an OSD.

 Vocabulary: